cyang0128/Nutritional-epidemiologic-ontologies/README.md

 3) “Figure.py”: visualize the statistics of reporting completeness of paper(s); visualize the reporting frequency of STROBE-nut items.

 ### code
-Please download the codes under the folder "strobenut".
+Please download the code under the folder "strobenut".